 Now they hope this mental day can be the latest key to getting Harper back on track, perhaps in time for the postseason.

-Bill Ladson has covered the Nationals/Expos for MLB.com since 2002 and writes an MLBlog, All Nats All the Time.
-He also can be found on Twitter @WashingNats.
+Jamal Collier covers the Nationals for MLB.com.
+Follow him on Twitter at @jamalcollier.
 This story was not subject to the approval of Major League Baseball or its clubs.